JaneliaSciComp/janelia-unity-toolkit/org.janelia.collision-handling/README.md

 ### Janelia.KinematicSubject

 This base class updates the rotation and translation of a `GameObject`'s `Transform` using `Janelia.KinematicCollisionHandler` to prevent collisions, and logs the motion with `Janelia.Logger` from [org.janelia.logging](https://github.com/JaneliaSciComp/janelia-unity-toolkit/tree/master/org.janelia.logging).
 A subclass of this base class must have an object conforming to the `Janelia.KinematicSubject.IKinematicUpdater` interface to provide the rotation and translation at each frame.
 The motion data in the log can be read and played back by the base class, using command-line options for the application.

+This class also adds user interface for the [org.janelia.logging](https://github.com/JaneliaSciComp/janelia-unity-toolkit/tree/master/org.janelia.logging) launcher script, using the `Janelia.Logger.AddLauncherPlugin` function.

 ### Janelia.ExampleKinematicSubject